lux-group/router/README.md

 ## TypeScript

-If you use Strummer schemas to validate your endpoints, you can use the following steps to generate TypeScript types.
+If you use Strummer schemas to validate your endpoints, you can use the following steps to auto-generate TypeScript types.

 ## Create a helper file in your project